sidthebuilder/-NeuroSim-Engine/README.md

 Edit
 © 2025 Shashank (sidthebuilder)

 MIT License — Attribution required for any reuse or remix of this project.
-Original concept credit: BlackJar72 (partial design influence only)
+Original concept credit: BlackJar72 (partial design influence only) 🧠 Vision

-🧠 Vision
-"By 2030, every NPC should feel human."
+“By 2030, every NPC should feel human.”
 NeuroSim aims to bridge emotion, cognition, and decision-making — all in one unified simulation layer.
 ---
 © 2025 Shashank | Built with inspiration from BlackJar72 (partial design influence).
 All further development and extensions by Shashank.